What is a trust corporation?

-A trustee's responsibility will range from seeking the right financial advice; to deciding where investments are to be made (including the type of shares); to issues such as dividend payments and capital distributions; to ensuring annual trustee meetings are held and making sure there is documentary evidence to support any decisions which are taken.
-This can be especially taxing where responsibility is taken for the development of a family business which is being passed on through the family.
+A trustee’s responsibility will range from seeking the right financial advice; to deciding where investments are to be made (including the type of shares); to issues such as dividend payments and capital distributions; to ensuring annual trustee meetings are held and making sure there is documentary evidence to support any decisions which are taken.
+This can be especially taxing where responsibility is taken for the development of a family busines, which is being passed on through the family.

 Failure to fulfil these roles properly can expose trustees to personal liability.
 With more valuable trusts being set up, increasingly clients are using our Trust corporation and administration service to avoid the risk of personal liability.